-The Amendment is effective for annual periods beginning on or after January 1, 2023 and must be applied retrospectively.
+The Original Amendment and Subsequent Amendment are both effective for annual periods beginning on or after 1 January 2024 and must be applied retrospectively.
+Early application is permitted.

 The Company is evaluating the possible impact of the Amendment on its current loan agreements.